uviclibraries/tableau/dashboards.md

 ---
 layout: default
-title: Activity 3
+title: 3-Building Dashboards
 nav_order: 4
 parent: Workshop Activities
 ---

-# Activity 3 - Building a Dashboard
+# Building a Dashboard

 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Enjoy!
 For this exercise, we are going to build a dashboard using the different visualizations created in Activity 2.